emqx/emqx-docs/en_US/data-integration/data-bridge-rabbitmq.md

    * **Arguments**: Leave empty
 7. Click the **Bind** button to bind the test queue to the test exchange with the specified routing key.

-### Create a RabbitMQ Data Bridge
+## Create a RabbitMQ Data Bridge

-This section demonstrates how to create an EMQX data bridge to RabbitMQ in Dashboard.
+This section demonstrates how to create a RabbitMQ data bridge in EMQX Dashboard.
+It assumes that you run both EMQX and RabbitMQ on the local machine.
+If you have RabbitMQ and EMQX running remotely, please adjust the settings accordingly.

 1. Go to the EMQX Dashboard, and click **Integration -> Data Bridge**.